-The Issue Price of $\mathfrak{F}[\bullet]$ will be determined by our Company and the Selling Shareholders in consultation with the Book Running Lead Managers, on the basis of assessment of market demand through the Book Building Process and on the basis of qualitative and quantitative factors as described below.
-The face value of the Equity Shares is \mathfrak{F} 10 and the Issue Price is $[\bullet]$ times the face value at the lower end of the Price Band and $[\bullet]$ times the face value at the higher end of the Price Band.
+The Issue Price of ₹ 210 has been determined by our Company and the Selling Shareholders in consultation with the Book Running Lead Managers, on the basis of assessment of market demand through the Book Building Process and on the basis of qualitative and quantitative factors as described below.
+The face value of the Equity Shares is ₹ 10 and the Issue Price is 21 times the face value of the Equity Shares.

-Investors should also refer to the sections titled "Our Business", "Risk Factors" and "Financial Statements" on pages 124, 17 and 176, respectively, of this Draft Red Herring Prospectus to have an informed view before making an investment decision.
+Investors should also refer to the sections titled "Our Business", "Risk Factors" and "Financial Statements" on pages 124, 17 and 185, respectively, of this Prospectus to have an informed view before making an investment decision.